Carlos Santana Player Props: Pirates vs. Cardinals

 Carlos Santana At The Plate

-- Santana has picked up a hit in 29 of 49 games this year, with multiple hits nine times.
+- Santana has picked up a hit in 60.0% of his 50 games this year, with multiple hits in 20.0% of those games.

-- He has hit a home run in three games this year (6.1%), leaving the park in 1.5% of his chances at the plate.
+- In 6.0% of his games this season, he has homered, and 1.4% of his trips to the plate.

-- In 34.7% of his games this year, Santana has had at least one RBI.
-He's picked up more than one in 10.2% and driven in three or more of his team's runs in two contests.
+- In 36.0% of his games this season, Santana has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.